History of India: Karnat dynasty

-In 1097 AD, the Karnat dynasty of Mithila emerged on the Bihar/Nepal border area and maintained capitals in Darbhanga and Simraongadh.
+In 1097 CE, the Karnat dynasty of Mithila emerged on the Bihar/Nepal border area and maintained capitals in Darbhanga and Simraongadh.
 The dynasty was established by Nanyadeva, a military commander of Karnataka origin.
 Under this dynasty, the Maithili language started to develop with the first piece of Maithili literature, the Varna Ratnakara being produced in the 14th century by Jyotirishwar Thakur.
 The Karnats also carried out raids into Nepal.
 They fell in 1324 following the invasion of Ghiyasuddin Tughlaq.